+I am working as a Speech Scientist at Capio Inc. focussing on implementation of Auto-ML techniques for speech recognition models.
 I am a PhD. candidate at Carnegie Mellon University in the Department of Electrical and Computer Engineering, based off the Silicon Valley Campus.
 I graduated with an MS in Electrical and Computer Engineering from Carnegie Mellon University in 2011 and a B.E. in Electronics and Telecommunications in 2010 from the University of Pune, India.
 My past industry experiences includes an internships at Baidu Silicon Valley Artificial Intelligence Lab, and Lenovo Speech Labs.
 My research is focussed on the development and analysis of techniques that can be used to speed up hyper-parameter optimization, specifically for deep neural networks for tasks in speech recognition and image processing on various computing architectures.

 Ph.D. in Electrical and Computer Engineering • January 2012 - Present